- Daily Ritual

 - Gratitude can reduce the frequency and duration of episodes of depression (Wood, A.M. et al., 2008).

 - Individuals who expressed gratitude for their partner not only felt more positive toward the other person but also felt more comfortable expressing concerns about their relationship (Joyce L. T. et al., 2019).

 - Gratitude helped build resilience after the 9/11 terrorist attacks, reducing depressive symptoms and encouraging post crisis growth (Fredrickson, B. L. et al., 2003).

 - Participants who wrote about what they were grateful for were more optimistic and felt better about their lives than those who wrote about negative events.
 The study went further to show that people who practised expressing gratitude more readily expressed positive emotions like joy, love, and optimism than negative destructive emotions like envy, resentment and bitterness (Emmons, Robert A., 2003).

 - Feelings of happiness and experiencing positive emotions can increase our chances of success (Lyubomirsky, King, & Diener, 2005).

-- Affirmations help to centre individuals to focus on positive self-beliefs and values when faced with difficulty and reduce the likelihood of individuals experiencing stress and negative thoughts arising from hardship or pain (Sherman et al., 2009).
+- Affirmations help centre individuals to focus on positive self-beliefs and values when faced with difficulty and reduce the likelihood of individuals experiencing stress and negative thoughts arising from hardship or pain (Sherman et al., 2009).

 - Stress can affect and disrupt your skin barrier (Garg A et al., 2001).